gsuuon/model.nvim/README.md

 This provider uses the [llama.cpp server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md).

 You can start the server manually or have it autostart when you run a llamacpp prompt.
 To autostart the server call `require('llm.providers.llamacpp').setup({})` in your config function and set a `model` in the prompt options (see below).
+Leave `model` empty to not autostart.
 The server restarts if the prompt model or args change.

-To talk to an existing server, just don't set the prompt `model` option.

 ##### Setup
 1. Build [llama.cpp](https://github.com/ggerganov/llama.cpp)